learnapollo/learnapollo/content/tutorial-react-native-vanilla/rnv-01.md

 * `apollo-client` - the core package exposes the vanilla JS Apollo Client which provides the core functionality
 * `react-apollo` - the React integration exposes the `ApolloProvider` that can be used to wrap other React components, allowing them to send queries and mutations

-Now go ahead and import the following things at the top of `src/client.js`:
+Now go ahead and import the following at the top of `src/client.js`:

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client'